-Each text will be an opportunity to address a grammar issue in order to improve written
+Each text will be an opportunity to address a grammar issue in order to improve written expression.
+Each session will have interactive exercises and evaluations on Ecri+ to be continued outside of class.

 One session will be dedicated to the Ecri+ evaluation.
 The grade obtained is part of the course evaluation.
 Closely linked to the study of texts and devoted to language skills, this part of the course will allow students to obtain, from the first to the second semester, the Ecri+ certification, which an important asset in the professional world.